zhao-andrew/symmetry-adjusted-classical-shadows/README.md

 # Classical shadows for fermions (and qubits!)

-> [!WARNING]
-> This project is currently being rehauled, and as such may not fully work as intended.
-See `legacy` if the old codes are still needed.

 Open-source codes for performing classical shadows, particularly for quantum simulations of fermions and qubits.
 Based primarily on the following papers:

 * https://arxiv.org/abs/2002.08953 - Introduces the concept of classical shadows and demonstrates the application to local qubit (Pauli) measurements (random single-qubit Clifford gates)